 '''

-C:\mysql\bin\mysql.exe -uadmin -psuper -h localhost -P 1862 --prompt="mcm> "
+C:\mysql\bin\mysql.exe -umcmd -psuper -h localhost -P 1862 --prompt="mcm> "

 '''

-(Adjust the path to the mysql.exe client executable as necessary to match its location on your system.)
+(Adjust the path to the ${\tt mysql.exe}$ client executable as necessary to match its location on your system.)

-If you save this file to a convenient location such as the Windows desktop, you can start a MySQL Cluster Manager client session merely by double-clicking the corresponding file icon on the desktop (or in Windows Explorer); the client session opens in a new cmd. exe (DOS) window.
+If you save this file to a convenient location such as the Windows desktop, you can start a MySQL Cluster Manager client session merely by double-clicking the corresponding file icon on the desktop (or in Windows Explorer); the client session opens in a new cmd.exe (DOS) window.

-2.7.
-Setting Up MySQL Clusters with MySQL Cluster Manager
+3.4 Setting Up MySQL Clusters with MySQL Cluster Manager